 FK: We said that if we launched with everything at once, it would confuse the consumer.
 So we took a step back and said, what kind of product makes sense for the market?

 We did a lot of demos, went to a lot of trade shows.
-Once the market started picking up, we followed with a milder version, and then a green harissa.
-Typically in Morocco, green harissa isn’t that popular, but American people love variety.
+Once we built awareness, we followed with a mild and green harissa.
+Typically in Morocco, green harissa isn’t that popular, but Americans love variety.

-Then we launched a shakshuka dish.
-We looked at all our products, studied the market and said, what’s the next product we could launch that’s easy to roll out and that the American consumer can relate to?
-Shakshuka is a popular dish in many countries made with tomatoes, roasted red peppers, roasted green peppers, cumin, coriander.
-Just picture a highly seasoned tomato sauce, and usually you crack an egg over it, but it’s such a versatile product.
+Then we launched our shakshuka sauce.
+Th idea was to introduce products that we knew would work and consumers could learn and adapt into their everyday cooking.
+Shakshuka is a popular dish in North Africa made with tomatoes, roasted red peppers, roasted green peppers, onion, garlic and a lot of herbs and spices.
+Just picture a highly seasoned simmering tomato sauce, and usually you crack an egg over it, but it’s such a versatile product.
 We’re marketing it not only as shakshuka sauce, but we’re also marketing it as an everything sauce.
 So if you don’t want to eat it with poached eggs, it’s great on pasta, it’s great as a crostini topper, the possibilities are endless.

-Then we launched the tagine, a Moroccan stew.
+Then we launched the tagine cooking sauces.
+A tagine is a clay pot with conical lid and the name of the Moroccan dish.
 There’s 100 different recipes for tagine, but there are three classic tagines: chicken, fish, and one for lamb and beef.
 We launched those, and they’re all vegan.
 We tell people these are simmering sauces for these classic proteins, but you can replace with any meat or tofu or vegetable of your choice.

 When did you decide to expand your product line beyond the original harissa, and how do you determine when to introduce the next product?